 05.11 Director, Division of Preparedness and Response (DPR)

-Develops policies, programs, inspection plans, and procedures for performing inspections related to EP at reactor facilities undergoing restart.
+Develops policies, programs, inspection plans, and procedures for performing inspections related to EP at reactor facilities potentially undergoing restart.

 Serves as a source of technical expertise for EP.

 Provides NSIR EP-related inspection resources.
-Reviews EP inspection plans and schedules assists in the coordination of EP inspections, as requested.
+Reviews EP inspection plans and schedules and assists in the coordination of EP inspections, as requested.